jedoGit/stunning-train/README.md

 # stunning-train
-Solutions to common data-structures and algorithm
+Solutions to common data-structures and algorithm problems